Yma-Van2020/n-m-full-stack-java-Spring-project/README.md

 # Usage
 - Use STS4 to open the project
-- Create an empty MySQL schema called "yogaSchema", and change the spring.datasource.passwor password to yours.
+- Create an empty MySQL schema called "yogaSchema", and change the spring.datasource.password to your password.
 - Run as Spring Boot App

 # Wireframe and functions